 Don't get us wrong: spot sub is still a beautiful way to customize a jersey or shorts (and a great middle ground to save time and money), but you lose a bit of the limitless flexibility of full sublimation.

 If you’re looking for more design flexibility than screen printing but lower costs and a shorter turnaround time than full sublimation, spot sublimation may be the best choice.

 Full sublimation for short sleeve jerseys starts at $60.

 Spot-sublimated gear starts at $25.

 Full sub gear typically takes between 6-8 weeks to produce after final design and payment has been submitted.
-Spot sublimation, on the other hand, can be produced and shipped 15 business days from order finalization.
+Spot sublimation, on the other hand, can be produced and shipped 3-4 weeks from order finalization.

 You can find all of our gear prices on the pricing page.
 If math ain't your thang, you can just and we'll do it for you. :)

 If you've got some design chops already, feel free to download the photoshop sub templates and start creating!
 In the meantime, check out some of these sweet examples of stellar sublimated gear to get those creative juices flowing!

 Screen printing is a process of laying ink onto a jersey, and drying it in an oven.
 You pay for each color you place in each location, which means that simpler logos cost less to produce.

 Going back to our movie director comparison, designing screen printed ultimate gear is kind of like directing an indie movie.
 Costs are relatively low, but restrictions abound.
 You, as director, are often forced to come up with creative ways to get your point across without shelling out for fancy camera effects or insane computer graphics.